ktorch/ktorch/docs/tensors.rst

    :param scalar,list,array value: the k value to populate the tensor.
    :param ptr out-tensor: a previously allocated :ref:`api-pointer <pointers>` to a tensor which will contain the new values.
-   :param :ref:`api-pointer <pointers>` out-tensor: previously allocated tensor which will contain the new values.
    :return: (null)

 ::